incirLabs/react-ethooks/docs/docs/hooks/useContractRead.md

 In order to read contract function's outputs, you can use this hook.
 The hook takes three parameters; **contract** object from [useContract()](./useContract.md) or [ethers.Contract](https://docs.ethers.io/v5/api/contract/contract/#Contract), contract **method** as string and parameters of the contract function as array.

-It returns output of contract method.
+It returns output of contract method as a promise.

 ```jsx
 import {useContract} from '@incirlabs/react-ethooks';